 The South Korean media and government reacted strongly to the Yasukuni visit, but the response of public opinion has been relatively muted.
 The data suggests that the general public remains surprisingly supportive of efforts to improve the relationship despite the deep freeze in official ties.
 Even President Park softened her tone on a potential summit with Mr. Abe.
-As this report illustrates, much of this may have to do with an underlying caution exhibited towards China.
+As this report illustrates, much of this may have to with an underlying caution exhibited towards China.

 Using public opinion surveys conducted by the Asan Institute, this report will offer an in-depth look at South Korean public opinion on Japan.
-It will investigate attitudes on the most important issues affecting the relationship- Dokdo, sex slaves, and history textbooks.
-It finds that while the issue of sex slaves has increased in importance, and history textbooks remain the second most important issue to the Korean public overall, it is Dokdo which serves as the biggest flashpoint.
-Future events that highlight territorial disputes and disagreements on the interpretation of history may further hurt Korea-Japan relations.
+It will investigate attitudes on the most important issues affecting the relationship-Dokdo, sex slaves, and history textbooks.
+It finds that while the issue of sex slaves has increased in importance, and history textbooks remains the second most important issue to the Korean public overall, it is Dokdo which serves as the biggest flashpoint for the Korean public.
+Upcoming events that highlight territorial disputes and disagreements on the interpretation of history may further hurt Korea-Japan relations.

 These issues not only serve to block improvements in Korea-Japan relations.
-The reticence of the United States to take a stance may also be seen as tacit consent for Japan's actions.
-While it has not yet come to the fore, this may undermine positive public opinion in Korea for the United States.
-These issues will emerge in the coming months and, if handled improperly, could further set back Korea-Japan relations.
+The reticence of the United States to take a stance may be seen as tacit consent for Japan's actions.
+While it has not yet come to the fore, this may serve to undermine positive public opinion in Korea for the United States.
+These issues will come to the fore in the coming months, and if handled improperly, could further set back Korea-Japan relations.

+II.
 Favorability of Countries and the Heads of State